 Portland, Maine

 Portland is Maine’s largest city if you want a vacation destination that has a large selection of restaurants, breweries, museums and tours.
-East End Beach is the only public beach in Portland and is more pebbles than sand.
+Top events to plan a trip around are the Old Port Festival and Harvest on the Harbor.

-Some of the major attractions in Portland include:
+Some of the top attractions in Portland include:

 Freeport, Maine